What’s in a name? That which we call a rose by any other name would smell as sweet. Shakespeare.

 Nature seems to have another purpose; hybrid roses never bear fruit even though the flowers are more durable and reproduce by stem cuttings that cannot produce roots deep in the ground.
 Not a seasonal dream, everything that is good for humans is not necessarily good for all creatures.

-Wild rose, Rosa rubiginosa is the ancestor of all roses in the world.
-So simple beauty (5 heart petals), smell pure perfume (rose absolute), produce healthy fruits (rose hips).
+Wild rose, Rosa rugosa is the ancestor of all roses in the world.
+It’s native to eastern Asia and southeastern Siberia.
+So simple beauty (5-9 wrinkled petals), smell pure perfume (rose absolute), produce healthy fruits (rose hips).
 The facts about wild rose plants remind us that nature gives humans a chance to explore the benefits of the rose absolute perfume and rose hip tea; rather than enjoy the beauty and elegance of the rose flowers only.

 Rose hip tea is packed with vitamins and antioxidants that may strengthen our immune system and help with weight loss.
 Rose hip has hard and sticky seeds inside, thorns that prick you when you go to forage them at the highest location of the plant.
 These are just small obstacles to stop foraging them as their medicinal benefits, as well as taste and smell, are fully worth it.